DayronTorresYegua/DiscordBot/README.md

 - I started this project because when playing the game I used to visit some diferent pages to have information about the game, so one day I thought.
 What if I create my own unified information source?
 And that is why I started this project, to have all the relevant information to use about the game in just one and user friendly source.

+## Contributing

+- Want to contribute?
+You can do it checking the [contributing](https://github.com/DayronTorresYegua/DiscordBot/blob/main/CONTRIBUTING.md) file.

 ## How to install

 - First of all you will need a discord account.